-Andrew Reid - Managing Director (resigned 18 March 2024)
+Andrew Reid - Managing Director

-Mr Reid has over 30 years' experience in the resources industry, with 20 years of expertise in mine management, geology and mining engineering concentrating on open pit and narrow vein underground mining.
+Andrew Reid has over 30 years' experience in the resources industry, with 20 years of expertise in mine management, geology and mining engineering concentrating on open pit and narrow vein underground mining.
 Previously, Mr Reid was COO at Hastings Ltd developing the Yangibana Rare Earths project and held COO positions with Finders Resources and BCM International.
-Mr Reid spent 15 years working across Africa which included being part of operational teams developing the Paladin Energy Uranium Mines in Namibia and Malawi
+Mr Reid spent 15 years working across Africa which included being part of operational teams developing the Paladin Energy Uranium Mines in Namibia and Malawi.